Cray-HPE/docs-csm/install/livecd/Boot_LiveCD_RemoteISO.md

 mount -o remount /
 ```

-If the `squashfs` files were excluded from the backup, repopulate them following the configuration section.
+If the `SquashFS` files were excluded from the backup, repopulate them following the configuration section.